-We are pleased to announce the shortlist for the 3k Brunel International African Poetry Prize 2021, a major prize aimed at the development, celebration and promotion of poetry from Africa.
+We are pleased to announce that Othuke Umukoro (Nigeria) is the winner of the 3k Brunel International African Poetry Prize 2021, a major prize aimed at the development, celebration and promotion of poetry from Africa.
 The Prize is sponsored by Brunel University London and is open to African poets worldwide who have not yet published a full poetry collection.
-Each poet has to submit 10 poems to be eligible.

 Bernardine Evaristo founded the Prize in 2012 at a time when African poetry was almost invisible on the international literary landscape.
 Today, there are legions of African poets successfully building careers and being heard.
 This quiet revolution demonstrates the power of initiatives such as the Brunel prize and the African Poetry Book Fund to revolutionise the literature of an entire continent.
 The future looks very bright and African poetry is staking its claim as a major force in world literature.

 Othuke is available for interview and can be contacted via Bernardine.Evaristo@brunel.ac.uk.